 Treatment and Prevention

-Large-scale prevention will ultimately involve policy change.
+Large-scale prevention may ultimately involve policy change.
 Several academic societies, including the American Society of Reproductive Medicine and the Endocrine Society, have called for public policy change to regulate environmental toxin exposure.
-These statements urge the United States Environmental Protection Agency and other involved government agencies to analyze substances made available to the public for their effect on human health.
+These statements urge the United States Environmental Protection Agency and other government agencies to analyze substances made available to the public for their effect on human health.
+Certain measures have already been implemented to reduce specific exposures, including the Food and Drug Administration's ban on certain endocrine-disrupting chemicals, such as diethylstilbestrol.
+Bisphenol A has also been regulated by banning its use in various early-life products, such as baby bottles and infant formula.[43]

 Other Issues

-It is important to consider environmental disparities in the process of identifying high-risk patients in a screening evaluation for exposure to environmental toxins.
-Studies in the United States have shown that the presence of various toxins such as air pollutants, lead, and pesticides are increased in communities with a lower socioeconomic status.[41]
-Additionally, socioeconomically disadvantaged populations, such as low-wage immigrants, are more likely to have occupational exposures, such as organophosphate pesticides.[42]
+Environmental disparities must be carefully considered when identifying high-risk patients during screening evaluations for exposure to environmental toxins.
+Studies in the United States have shown that various toxins, such as air pollutants, lead, and pesticides, are increased in communities with a lower socioeconomic status.[47]
+In addition, socioeconomically disadvantaged populations, such as low-wage immigrants, are more likely to have occupational exposures, such as organophosphate pesticides.[48]
+For patients identified as high risk based on their community, socioeconomic status, or occupation, a comprehensive screening evaluation of environmental exposures is crucial when assessing potential etiologies of infertility.[49]

 Enhancing Healthcare Team Outcomes